 This loan from CHF Canada bears interest at 2.00% per annum, compounded semi-annually, and is repayable since the loan amount from NACHU and the bank security deposit has been fully collected.
-CHF Canada has not requested the Organization to make any repayments.
-Interest paid on the loan was \$1,684 (2021 - \$1,684).
+CHF Canada has not requested repayment from the Organization.
+Interest paid on the loan was \$1,684 (2022 - \$1,684).